My 9 tactics to easily get UX/UI design freelance clients

 I launched Product Alchemy in November 2022, and the first paying client came after a month and a half of grinding and a handful of startups I worked for free in exchange for a testimonial I could use on my site.

-If I had to choose one of these six tactics, my main is doing free work and second to that giving a money-back guarantee.
+If I had to choose one of these nine tactics, my main is doing free work and second to that giving a money-back guarantee.

 Both tactics are an extremely effective way of getting leads and get my foot in the door.
 They are the core of what makes my offer so good that I no longer have to worry about getting new clients.

-Do you have still have questions after reading this article?
-Or perhaps would want more free advice, please don't hesitate to reach out.
+Do you have any questions after reading this article?
+Please don't hesitate to reach out.
 Here is my Linkedin profile.
-Your feedback is very valuable to me.